montaggroup/montag/README.md

 Installation
 ============
+See [here](docker/README.md) for a quick guide on how to get montag running using docker.

 see [here](docs/INSTALL_BANANAPI.md) for instructions for installation on a banana pi running ubuntu.
 Instructions for other systems running debian/ubuntu should not differ much.